tenpy/tenpy/doc/changelog/latest.rst

   * :class:`~tenpy.linalg.krylov_based.GMRES`
   * :func:`~tenpy.linalg.np_conserved.polar` decomposition (based on SVD).
-  * :class:`~tenpy.linalg.sparse.BoostNpcLinearOperator` that can boost (i.e. add constants) to a linear operator, providing an alterantive to the :class:`~tenpy.linalg.sparse.OrthogonalNpcLinearOperator`
+  * :class:`~tenpy.linalg.sparse.BoostNpcLinearOperator` that can boost (i.e. add constants) to a linear operator, providing an alternative to the :class:`~tenpy.linalg.sparse.OrthogonalNpcLinearOperator`

 - Added consistency checks, see :func:`~tenpy.tools.misc.consistency_check`, as well as